timtroendle/emission-peaks-and-crises/README.md

 Analysing how Kaya factors change during crises.

-This repository contains the entire scientific project, including code and report.
+This repository contains the entire scientific project.
 The philosophy behind this repository is that no intermediary results are included, but all results are computed from raw data and code.

 ## Getting ready